SOURCE: Fitzgerald & Fitzgerald

 The court documents further state that on the following morning, the plaintiff infant was born with the umbilical cord tightly around its neck.
 The child had what the court documents described as very low Apgar scores and that the infant suffered severe perinatal asphyxia hypoxic ischemic injury or hypoxic insult.

 The attorneys at Fitzgerald & Fitzgerald successfully argued that the defendants departed from generally good and accepted medical practice by failing to (1) monitor preterm labor and delivery; (2) respond to the signs of cord compression and/or ischemia; (2) react to fetal distress, lack of beat-to-beat variability and terminal bradycardia; (3) timely diagnose and treat acute chorioamnionitis; (4) prevent exposure to infection in the womb; (4) diagnose and treat placental dysfunction; (4) suggest/perform cesarean section; and (5) adequately treat infant plaintiff's bilateral hemorrhage.

 About Fitzgerald & Fitzgerald

-Fitzgerald & Fitzgerald is a law firm comprised of New York birth injury lawyers who have been representing clients harmed by the negligence of medical professionals overseeing births since the firm's inception in 1971.
-The attorneys at the firm handle New York medical malpractice cases, New York birth injury cases, New York cerebral palsy cases, New York personal injury cases, auto accident cases and other types of litigation matters that involve injuries inflicted upon individuals who need legal help.
+Fitzgerald & Fitzgerald is a law firm comprised of New York medical malpractice lawyers who have been representing clients harmed by the negligence of medical professionals overseeing births since the firm's inception in 1971.
+The attorneys at the firm handle New York birth injury cases, New York medical malpractice cases, New York cerebral palsy cases, New York personal injury cases, auto accident cases and other types of litigation matters that involve injuries inflicted upon individuals who need legal help.